nirgold14/BrightLog/bright-log/API/Readme-Server Side.txt

 --- Tips & Tricks

-* mongoose.model('Product',product) - It's define the features of the model, so no other data can enter this model.
+* ose.model('Product',product) - It's define the features of the model, so no other data can enter this model.